rreece/markdown-memo/04-bibliographies.md

 But everything is a footnote to Plato[^Plato2000].
 Van[^vanFraassen1980] is a cool cat too.

-In order for a References section to be generated per-html-page, you need to add a special html comment near the end of your Markdown file for that page:
+In order for a References section to be generated per html page, you need to add a special html comment near the end of your Markdown file for that page:

     <!-- REFERENCES -->